kallaballa/sndcut/README.md

 - Green lines - Speed: 12%, Power: 100%
 - Blue lines - Speed: 10%, Power: 3%

 If you happen to own a Epilog Legend 36Ext laser cutter you can use the ".cut" files included in the examples folder.
-Those files have all settings done and are ready to laser.
+Those files have all settings done and are ready to laser with [Ctrl-Cut](http://github.com/Metalab/ctrl-cut)

 #Packages
 There are linux packages available for following distributions: